mariavila/DEMM/documentation/API.md

 ## Client to server

-### newUser(status, movement, latitude,longitude,[services])
+### newUser(danger, movement, latitude,longitude,[services])

-status is an int from 0 to 10 which represents the danger
+danger is an int from 0 to 10 which represents the danger

 movement is an int 0 if the person can move 1 if he can't

-services is a vector that can be empty wich represents what action can this person offer ("aid", "transport")
+services is a vector with two ints, the first one indicates if the person can offer medical aid, the second one if the person can offer transport (1 if true)

 ```
 {
-  "status" : 0,
-  "userID" : 1234567890
 }
 ```